atrosekta/rep/README.md

-# REP is a dead simple tool to repeat a command a given number of times on linux
+# REP is a dead simple tool to repeat a command a given number of times in Unix environements

 - your command have access to the current index via an environement variable.